Alisha-tech12/Alisha-tech12/README.md

-- 👋 Hi, I’m Alisha
+- Hi, I’m Alisha
-- 👀 I’m interested to work in a community
+- I’m interested to work in a community
-- 🌱 I’m currently learning c++
+- I’m currently learning c++
-- 💞️ I’m looking to collaborate with different coders
+- I’m looking to collaborate with different coders
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Alisha-tech12/Alisha-tech12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.